molinfo-vienna/CDPKit/README.md

 At its core, it provides a set of programming tools and libraries that enable researchers to work with molecular data in a systematic and efficient manner, allowing seamless integration with other software and databases.

-One of the key strengths of CDPkit are pharmacophore modelling, conformation generation, and its ability to perform substructure searching.
-Given a query molecule or a substructure pattern, CDPkit can efficiently search large chemical databases to find molecules that contain the specified substructure.
-This capability is particularly useful in drug discovery, where scientists often need to find compounds that interact with specific target proteins or enzymes.

-CDPkit also supports the visualization of molecular structures and properties.
-It provides methods for generating 2D and 3D molecular depictions, allowing scientists to visualize and explore the spatial arrangement of atoms and bonds within a molecule.
-This visualization capability aids in understanding the structure-activity relationships and rationalizing the behavior of chemical compounds.

 Furthermore, CDPkit integrates with various machine learning and data mining libraries, enabling scientists to build predictive models for molecular properties.
 This makes it a valuable tool in the field of computational drug discovery, where machine learning is employed to predict the biological activity, toxicity, and other properties of potential drug candidates.
 An example of the integration can be found in the source code of this [publication](https://www.mdpi.com/1420-3049/26/20/6185).

-In summary, CDPkit is a powerful and versatile toolkit for cheminformatics, offering a comprehensive set of tools and libraries for molecular manipulation, analysis, and property prediction.
-Its wide range of functionality makes it an indispensable resource for scientists working in the field of computational chemistry and drug discovery.

 ## Getting Started with CDPKit